Lukka stock

 Frequently asked questions

-- Is Lukka still a private company?
+- Is Lukka a public or private company?

 - What is Lukka's valuation?